Engine-Codes - Generic - P0990

 • Transmission Control Solenoid Valve Assembly circuit poor electrical connection

-|How to Fix the P0990 Code?
+How to Fix the DTC P0990?

-Start by checking the "Possible Causes" listed above.
+Check the 'Possible Causes' listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector pins.

-|What is the Cost to Diagnose the Code P0990?
+What is the Cost to Diagnose the Code?

 Labor: 1.0

-|What are Code P0990 Possible Symptoms?
+What are Code Possible Symptoms?

 • Engine Light ON (or Service Engine Soon Warning Light)

-|What Does the P0990 Code Mean?
+What Does the P0990 Code Mean?

 The Transmission Fluid Pressure (TFP) switch 5 is part of the Transmission Control Solenoid Valve Assembly, which has no serviceable parts.
 The Transmission Control Module (TCM) supplies a signal circuit to the TFP switch 5.
 The TFP switch 5 has an internal case ground.
 TFP switch 5 is normally closed or LOW.
 When oil pressure is present at the TFP switch 5, the switch is open or HIGH.
 The normally high pressure control (PC) solenoid 3 controls pressure to the R1/4-5-6 clutch regular valve.
 The TCM monitors the TFP switch 5 signal circuit to determine the position of the R1/4-5-6 clutch regulator valve.
 When the low and reverse clutch and 4-5-6 clutch are commanded OFF, pressure is present on the TFP switch 5.
 When the low and reverse clutch or the 4-5-6 clutch is commanded ON, the R1/4-5-6 clutch regulator valve moves and pressure to the TFP switch 5 is exhausted through the R1/4-5-6 clutch regulator valve.
 The Diagnostic Trouble Code (DTC) will be set when the TCM detects that the TFP switch 5 signal voltage remains HIGH after the 4-5-6 clutch transitions from a LOW pressure state to a HIGH pressure state.
 The TCM counts each incident.
 The DTC sets when 15 counts are accumulated.